johnodonnell123/johnodonnell123.github.io/pages/page_sql.md

 <br>

 ## Select Specific Wells
-Using hte IN logical operator
+Using the logical IN operator
 ```javascript
 query = %sql SELECT UWI, Days, Oil FROM prod_table WHERE UWI IN (33061042810000,33061005070000)